MicrosoftDocs/power-automate-docs/articles/teams/send-a-message-in-teams.md

 ![Message in Teams from the Flow bot](../media/post-a-message/flow-bot-channel-teams.png)

-## Posting a message as the Flow bot in an existing named group chat
+## Posting a message as the flow bot in an existing named group chat

 To send a message as the Flow bot in a group chat select the **Post as** option as **Flow bot** and the **Post in** option as **Group chat**.
 Once you do an additional option will show up that lets you select the Group chat to post in.
 Choose a group chat to post the message in and add your message in the message field.